 To work towards a 700 credit score despite having collections, you need to take proactive steps to address and improve your credit history.

-Start by obtaining a copy of your credit report from all three major credit bureaus - Experian, Equifax, and TransUnion.
-Review the reports carefully to identify any inaccuracies.
+First get a copy of your credit report from Experian, Equifax, and TransUnion, all three major credit bureaus.
+Extensively review the reports to find any errors.

-Contact the collection agencies and negotiate a settlement or a "pay for delete" agreement.
-This can involve paying a portion of the debt in exchange for the removal of the collection from your credit report.
+Get in touch with the collection companies and work on a "pay for delete" or settlement.
+This might include paying a part of the debt in return for the credit report's clearing of the collection.

 The Importance of Patience